revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 <details><summary> <b>Explanation</b> </summary>

-> Here we are used slicing for getting some part of string and then we used `+` operator for string combining.
+> Here, we use slicing to get some part of string and then we use `+` operator for string combining.

   </details>
   </details>

   ---

-27.What will be the output of the following code?
+27.What is the output of the following code?

  ```python
 str1 = "My salary is 7000";